JanssenProject/jans/docs/admin/config-guide/jans-cli/im/im-ldap-configuration.md

 # LDAP Configuration

+!!!
+Important
+    The interactive mode of the CLI will be deprecated upon the full release of the Configuration TUI in the coming months.

 > Prerequisite: Know how to use the Janssen CLI in [interactive mode](im-index.md)

 Using Janssen CLI, the Following list of actions can be performed in LDAP.